FRC 9498- ZENSHIN Robotics

 Place for growth

-To be a place where every member can grow by demonstrating their abilities and taking on challenges without fear of making mistakes.
+We aim to be a place where every member can grow by demonstrating their abilities and taking on challenges without being afraid of making mistakes.

 What is FIRST RoBOTICS COmpetition?